akitikkx/Capstone-Project/README.md

 improve on ​ Upnext ​ ’s lacking elements such as UI (proper implementation of Material Design for both phones and tablets), data, and efficient background syncing.

+### Pre-requisites
+Please obtain an API key from TMDB before launching the application.
+You will need to place this key in gradle.properties as part of the TmdbApiKey property.

+##### TmdbApiKey="[your API key goes here]"

 ### Screenshots
 ![device promo](https://github.com/akitikkx/Capstone-Project/blob/develop/screenshots/tvcentral_device_promo_800x600.png "TV Central promo")
 ![device promo](https://github.com/akitikkx/Capstone-Project/blob/develop/screenshots/tvcentral_tablet_promo_800x600.png "TV Central promo")